 With the Ultra Strong trekking poles, I have the best of both worlds: an affordable and solid pair of trekking poles designed for tough mountainous terrain.

-Whether your next adventure takes you into the Himalayas, the Alps, or Patagonia, the Montem Ultra Strong trekking poles are a perfect companion for budget travelers and hikers who want to spend more time on the trails and less money to get there.
+Whether your next adventure takes you into the Himalayas, the Alps, or Patagonia, the Montem Ultra Strong trekking poles are a perfect companion for budget travellers and hikers who want to spend more time on the trails and less money to get there.